 \subsection{nPDFs for \texorpdfstring{$x_N\geq 1$}{xN>=1}}

 The rescaled PDFs allow us to compare distributions from different nuclei in a meaningful manner as illustrated in Fig.~\ref{fig:nucpdf}.
 Operationally, all current global nuclear PDF analyses work on the interval $x_N\in[0,1]$ even though the technically allowed range is $x_N\in[0,A]$.
-Although the details of the $x_N>1$ region are beyond the scope of this study, we do want to briefly mention experimental measurements that provide insights in this extreme kinematic region.
+While details of the $x_N>1$ region are beyond the scope of this study, we briefly mention experimental measurements that provide insights into this extreme kinematic region.

-\subsubsection{The Fermi Region}
+\subsubsection{The Fermi region}

-The effects of nuclear binding can modify the partonic momentum, and thus dramatically impact the resulting structure functions.
-Fig.~\ref{fig:f2emc} shows the characteristic form of the nuclear correction factor $F_2^{Fe}/F_2^{D}$ with shadowing at small $x_N$ ($x_N < 0.1)$, anti-shadowing ($x_N\sim 0.1)$, the EMC region for intermediate $x$, and the Fermi region for large $x$.
+The effects of nuclear binding can modify the partonic momentum, and thus dramatically impact the resulting structure functions~\cite{Kopeliovich:2012kw}.
+Fig.~\ref{fig:f2emc} shows the characteristic form of the nuclear correction factor $F_2^{Fe}/F_2^{D}$ with\footnote{The nomenclature is historical: The term ``shadowing'' refers to the front of a large-$A$ nucleus casting a metaphoric shadow over its back since a leptonic probe is likelier to scatter off the front (and not ``see'' the back) when partons have larger wavelengths (smaller $x_N$).
+This leads to a suppression of the $F_2^A/F_2^D$ ratio at $x_N\lesssim0.1$; for further details of this geometric picture, see Ref.~\cite{Jaffe:1985je,Kopeliovich:2012kw}.
+The term ``anti-shadowing'' refers to the experimental observation that the ratio is enhanced at $x_N\sim0.1$.
+The term ``EMC effect'' refers to the suppression of the $F_2^A/F_2^D$ ratio at moderate $x_N$ discovered by the EMC collaboration~\cite{EuropeanMuon:1983wih}.
+The term ``Fermi region'' refers to the high-$x_N$ region when Fermi motion becomes relevant enabling $x_N \geq 1.0$ for bound nucleons } shadowing at small $x_N$ ($x_N < 0.1)$, anti-shadowing just beyond the shadowing region ($x_N\sim 0.1)$, the EMC region for intermediate $x$, and the Fermi region for large $x$.
 The nuclear binding effects are especially evident at larger momentum fractions (large $x$) in the Fermi region where the PDFs are steeply falling.
 There are a variety of theoretical approaches to describe this region, as well as experimental measurements of these nuclear binding effects.
 We provide only a brief overview below and refer to the reference for additional details.

-\subsubsection{Challenges of the Fermi Region}
+\subsubsection{Challenges of the Fermi region}